Our business

 • Loss of availability of personal data.

-When a personal data breach has occurred, we need to establish the likelihood and severity of the resulting risk to people’s rights and freedoms.
-If it is likely that there will be a risk, then we must notify the ICO; if it is unlikely then we do not have to report it.
-However, even in cases which we decide we do not need to report the breach, we need to be able to justify this decision, and record it on our Breach Register.
+When a personal data breach has occurred, PIRC need to establish the likelihood and severity of the resulting risk to people’s rights and freedoms.
+If it is likely that there will be a risk, then PIRC must notify the ICO; if it is unlikely then PIRC do not have to report it.
+However, even in cases which PIRC decide there is no need to report the breach, we still need to be able to justify this decision, and record it on our Breach Register.

 Reporting a Breach

-Any and all breaches of personal data must be reported to the Information Officer who is the PIRC’s designated Data Protection Officer (DPO) under the UK GDPR.
-In the absence of the IO, the Information Coordinator should be approached.
-Under UK GDPR all data breaches of a sufficiently serious nature must be notified to the ICO within 72 hour of us becoming aware of the breach.
+All breaches of personal data must be reported to the Information Officer (IO) who is PIRC’s designated Data Protection Officer (DPO) under the UK GDPR.
+In the absence of the IO, the Information Coordinator should be contacted.
+Under UK GDPR all data breaches of a sufficiently serious nature must be notified to the ICO within 72 hours of us becoming aware of the breach.
 Therefore there should be no delay in making this notification.

 Low Level Breaches

 The Breach Register will be updated by the DPO, or Information Coordinator.
-This will include justification of why the breach does not require to be reported to the ICO.
+This will include justification of why the breach does not require to be reported to the ICO, and any correspondence leading to or obtained thereafter will be held on file for the breach.

 Serious Breaches

-For more serious breaches, we will need to assess both the severity of the potential or actual impact on individuals as a result of a breach, for example the loss of documentation, the loss of a USB memory stick containing personal information or emails sent to the wrong individual.
+For more serious breaches, PIRC will assess both the severity of the potential or actual impact on individuals as a result of a breach, for example the loss of documentation, the loss of a USB memory stick containing personal information or emails sent to the wrong individual.
 These cases must be investigated more thoroughly.

 The DPO will complete a Breach Report which documents how the breach occurred, what has been done to mitigate the risk and what steps will be taken to prevent a reoccurrence of the breach.
-The DPO will then notify the Information Commissioner and remain the main point of contact with her office.
+The DPO will then notify the ICO and remain the main point of contact.
 The ICO will want to know the following:

 • What happened?